15 Knowledge Base Examples that Work: Ideas for Your Next/Current Help Site

 Image source: Instagram

 Instagram’s Help Center prioritizes the most critical/featured content, ensuring users quickly find relevant information.
-Its clean and simple design further enhances the user experience, making it easy to identify valuable resources without endless scrolling or navigating complex categories.
+Its clean and simple design further enhances the user experience, making it easy to identify valuable resources without the need for endless scrolling or navigating complex categories.

-This mobile-friendly approach is particularly effective, considering most users likely access the Help Center from their smartphones.
+This mobile-friendly approach is particularly practical, considering most users likely access the Help Center from their smartphones.
 Instagram empowers users to find solutions quickly and efficiently by prioritizing clarity and ease of use.

 14. Amazon Web Services (AWS)